rajdeeppandhare/CLAUDE-SKILLS/README.md

   <summary>🕷️ <strong>Web Scraper Analyst</strong></summary>

 _Short overview:_
-A browser automation and data science skill for Claude that turns any URL into a clean CSV — then analyzes it like a senior data scientist, complete with ML patterns, forecasting, and hypothesi[...]
+A browser automation and data science skill for Claude that turns any URL into a clean CSV — then analyzes it like a senior data scientist, complete with ML patterns, forecasting, and hypothesis testing.

 - **Key features:**
     - 🌐 **Scrape** any website using Playwright — static pages, JS-heavy SPAs, e-commerce, news feeds, dashboards